kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 1.0.0 =
+* New: It is possible to deactivate some fields for user data
+* New: New registration mode available
+* New: Function for uninstalling teachPress
+* Changed: Some small improvement for attendance lists
+* Changed: Settings
+* Changed: Design for enrollment system
+* Changed: Calendar: from jscalendar to datepicker (jquery-plugin)
+* Changed: Directory structure
+* Bugfix: Fixed bugs with utf8 chars
 = 0.85.1 =
 * New: RSS-Feed script for publications
 * Bugfix: Fixed bug in the "copy course" function